google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/fundamentals.markdown

 ## Size the content to the viewport

+On both desktop and mobile devices, users are used to scrolling websites vertically but not horizontally, and forcing the user to scroll horizontally or to zoom out in order to see the whole page results in a poor user experience.

 When developing a mobile site with a `meta viewport` tag, it's easy to accidentally create page content that doesn't quite fit within the specified viewport.
 For example, an image that is displayed at a width wider than the